On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Limitations

 The ATOMS annotations used for more fine-grained analyses of ToM were, in part, provided by the authors, resulting in a low number of annotations and potential noise due to ambiguity of commonly used ToM and pragmatics evaluation benchmarks.
 The annotations could be improved upon in future work through, e.g., crowdsourcing.

-Furthermore, future work could expand the selection of datasets used to evaluate the syntactic abilities of models beyond the BLiMP dataset.
+Furthermore, future work could expand the selection of datasets used to evaluate the general linguistic abilities of models beyond the BLiMP and SNLI datasets.
 Additionally, all datasets focus exclusively on English, a resource-rich language; in particular, pragmatics datasets in other languages may differ with respect to the cultural and social norms that must be reasoned about.
+The precision and diversity of the pragmatics datasets may also vary between the selected benchmarks, e.g., due to semi-automated construction of some of the materials.
 The ToM datasets contain a large proportion of false-belief tasks, whereas real-world language use may provide more evidence for true-belief-based reasoning, which may therefore be strongly represented in LMs' training data.
 Finally, since some of our datasets have been publicly available for several years, there is a risk that the training data of recent models are contaminated with these datasets.

-Although the synthetic generation of novel localizer materials was based on validated materials from neuroscience research and allowed for a larger-scale study with language models, these new materials have not been validated in human fMRI studies.
-Therefore, while drawing inspiration from cognitive neuroscience research, our conclusions should not be taken as claims about human-likeness of the functional organization of LMs.
+Although the synthetic generation of novel localizer materials was based on validated materials from neuroscience research and allowed studying language models at a larger scale than related previous work, these new materials have not been validated in human fMRI studies.
+Therefore, while drawing inspiration from cognitive neuroscience research, our conclusions cannot be directly translated to claims about human-likeness of the functional organization of LMs.

 In general, localized subnetwork ablation experiments offer only limited, coarse-grained insights about LMs' internal organization; achieving a more precise understanding of the causal role of single units for ToM and pragmatic performance will require alternative techniques like causal tracing or mediation methods, such as activation and attribution patching and circuit discovery \citep{wang2022interpretability}.